suryavan11/RtextSummary/README.md

     summary.model$fit(traindf$doctxt)

-Save the model if needed for future use
+Save the model for future use

     saveRDS(summary.model, path.to.file)